nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/time/01_elements_of_circumstance/index.md

 ## Thinking

-Humans communicate, and when they do this, they often place there discussion in one of the elements of circumstance:
+Humans communicate, and when they do, they place there discussion in one of the elements of circumstance:

 *What are you doing?*